 In the Optimist Club of Huntsville contest, the top three winners receive $500, $300, and $100 for first, second, and third places, respectively.
-In addition, to encourage participation by younger entrants, a special $100 award will be given for the best entry by a middle school, or equivalent, student.
-This prize will not be awarded if a middle school entrant wins one of the top three awards.
+In addition, to encourage participation by younger entrants, a special $100 award will be given for the best entry by a middle school, or equivalent, student not winning one of the top three awards.
 The winning essay at the Club level will advance to the District contest to compete for a $2500 college scholarship.
-Local winners will be announced before the end of February, 2018.
+Local winners will be announced before the end of February, 2019.

-The Club level competition is funded by the Huntsville Optimist Foundation, except for the young entrant award, which is supported by a private donor.
+The Club level competition is funded by the Huntsville Optimist Foundation.
 District level scholarships are supported by the Optimist International Foundation.

 How To Enter:

-Interested students submit an essay on the pre-assigned topic to the Optimist Club of Huntsville's Essay Chair at email@example.com or by mail to Alberto Duarte, 2003 Vanderbilt DR SW, Huntsville, AL 35801-5231.
-Telephone 256-929-3286 for more information.
+Interested students submit an essay on the pre-assigned topic to the Optimist Club of Huntsville's Essay Chair at firstname.lastname@example.org or by mail to Annie Sandusky, PO Box 2230, Huntsville, AL 35801-2230.